New York’s “Eataly,” Is Little Italy Under A Roof

 Photo: Brian Kachejian 2018

-New York Eataly
+Fresh bread and focaccia at New York Eataly

 Photo: Brian Kachejian © 2018

-New York Eataly
+Macelleria counter at New York Eataly

-Macelleria Counter Photo: Brian Kachejian © 2018
+Macelleria Counter.
+Photo: Brian Kachejian © 2018

-New York Eataly
+Il Pesce seafood counter at New York Eataly

-IL Pesce Seafood Counter.
+Il Pesce Seafood Counter.
 Photo: Brian Kachejian © 2018

-New York Eataly
+Italian grocery items at New York Eataly

 Photo: Brian Kachejian © 2018

-New York Eataly Italian
+Italian specialty foods at New York Eataly

 Photo: Brian Kachejian © 2018

-New York Eataly
+Italian products at New York Eataly

 Photo: Brian Kachejian © 2018

-New York Eataly
+Baked goods section at New York Eataly

 Baked Goods Section at Eataly.
 Photo: Brian Kachejian © 2018